Speed limits in the United States

 In the United States, speed limits are set by each state or territory.
 States have also allowed counties and municipalities to enact typically lower limits.
 Highway speed limits can range from an urban low of 25 mph to a rural high of 85 mph.
 Speed limits are typically posted in increments of 5 mph.
 Some states have lower limits for trucks; some also have night and/or minimum speed limits.

-The highest speed limits are generally 70 mph on the West Coast and the inland eastern states, 75–80 mph in inland western states, along with Arkansas, Louisiana, Maine, and Michigan; and 65-70 mph on the Eastern Seaboard.
+The highest speed limits are generally 70 mph on the West Coast and the inland eastern states, 75–80 mph in inland western states, along with Arkansas, Missouri Louisiana, Maine, and Michigan; and 65-70 mph on the Eastern Seaboard.
 Alaska, Connecticut, Delaware, Massachusetts, New Jersey, New York, Puerto Rico, Rhode Island, and Vermont have a maximum limit of 65 mph, and Hawaii has a maximum limit of 60 mph.
 The District of Columbia and the U.S. Virgin Islands have a maximum speed limit of 55 mph.
 Guam and the Northern Mariana Islands have speed limits of 45 mph.
 American Samoa has a maximum speed limit of 30 mph.
 Two territories in the U.S. Minor Outlying Islands have their own speed limits: 40 mph in Wake Island, and 15 mph in Midway Atoll.
 Unusual for any state east of the Mississippi River, much of Interstate 95 (I-95) in Maine north of Bangor allows up to 75 mph, and the same is true for up to 600. mi of freeways in Michigan.
 Portions of the Idaho, Montana, Nevada, North Dakota, Oklahoma, South Dakota, Texas, Utah, and Wyoming road networks have 80 mph posted limits.
 The highest posted speed limit in the country is 85 mph and can be found only on Texas State Highway 130, a toll road that bypasses the Austin metropolitan area for long-distance traffic.
 The highest speed limit for undivided roads is 75 mph (121 km/h) in Texas.
 Undivided road speed limits vary greatly by state.
 Texas is the only state with a 75 mph (121 km/h) speed limit on 2 lane undivided roads, while most states east of the Mississippi are limited to 55 mph (89 km/h).